tardate/LittleArduinoProjects/playground/RingCounterController/README.md

 The program ensures a minimum clock pulse of 1ms which is very conservative.
 In fact the sketch works equially well with no delay when pulsing the clock - just `digitalWrite` HIGH immediately followed by `digitalWrite` LOW.

+When operating, the circuit draws about 2mA in total.

+Note that since only a single LED should be on at a given time, the 10 x 1kΩ current-limiting resistors could be replaced by a single resistor on a common cathode ground link for the LEDs.

 ## Construction

 ![Breadboard](./assets/RingCounterController_bb.jpg?raw=true)